 It is important to appreciate that phenomena can be considered or observed at multiple scales.
 For example, we can observe climate change at the global scale, since climate is a global process.
 However, we can also observe climate change at local scales.
 Climate change is caused by, among other things, many individual decisions to burn fossil fuels.
 Also, climate change impacts people and ecosystems in specific local places across the world.
 The causes and impacts are different in different places.
 If we only observed climate change at the global scale, we would miss this variation from one location to another.
 It's important to observe climate change - and many other important phenomena - at many scales so that we can fully understand what's going on.

 Another example important to Geog 30N is deforestation.
 As with climate change, it helps to consider deforestation on many scales.
 An individual living in the Brazilian Amazon might decide to cut down a tree to collect firewood, to sell the wood, or to clear land for farming.
 If we think of deforestation just at this local scale, then we might understand it as a local event.
 However, the decision to cut down the tree can be connected to other political, economic, cultural, and environmental processes that operate at national, regional and international scales.
-For example, the decision to cut the tree is shaped in part by external economic markets: whether the tree could be sold for money, or whether the person could make money from engaging in other activities.
+For example, the decision to cut the tree is shaped in part by external economic markets: whether the tree could be sold for money, or whether the person could make money from engaging in other activities that require clearing patches of forest, such as raising cattle for beef.
 Trade agreements between Brazil and other countries shape the systems of economic exchange, and international demand for hardwoods such as mahogany (in the United States and Europe in particular) create incentives to deforest tropical rainforests.
 Therefore, the simple act of cutting down a tree in Brazil needs to be seen as connected to other economic and political processes that intersect and move across multiple scales.